patricklarid/China_Expenses_analysis/China_Expenses_Analysis/README.txt

 *I did not build the dashboard directly from SQL—I used it to verify the data before visualizing.*

 ### 4. Visualization (Power BI)
-I imported the cleaned CSV into Power BI and built a 6-slide dashboard to explore the story:
+I imported the cleaned CSV into Power BI and built a dashboard to explore the story:
 - Executive Summary
 - Where Did My Money Go?
 - Food Breakdown
 - Transport Breakdown
 - City Comparison
-- Key Takeaways

-### 5. Images
-The photos on the final slide (Key Takeaways) were taken by me during the trip.
-I screenshotted them to remove any metadata before embedding them in the dashboard.
+*(A 6th slide — Key Takeaways — is available on my LinkedIn post/project section for those interested in the full narrative.)*
 ---

 ## 🛠️ SQL Queries (Data Aggregation)